ReactiumCore/Reactium/markdown/plugins.md

     id: 'home-page-main-navigation',

     /**
-     * By default plugins in zone are rendering in ascending order.
+     * By default components in zone are rendering in ascending order.
      * @type {Number}
      */
     order: 0,